-Under the Provincial Policy Statement (PPS 2.1.5), only Provincially Significant ANSI's are officially protected.
-Municipalities are required to include policies in their Official Plans to prohibit development and site alteration in a Provincially Significant ANSI10.
+unless it has been demonstrated that there will be no negative impacts on the feature or its ecological functions.
+Municipalities are required to include such policies in their Official Plans.
 Regionally and Locally Significant ANSIs are not subject to the same protection under provincial policy and are not shown in all County Official Plans.
 Some wetland ANSI's are also classified as Provincially Significant Wetland (PSW) which provides a higher level of protection under the PPS.